Posted by & filed under Data Cabling.

 What is data cabling used for?

-Data cabling is used for connecting separate elements of a network to a common hosting hardware such as a data switch or internet router.
+Data cabling is essential for connecting different components of a network to central hosting hardware, such as a data switch or internet router.

 What is voice and data cabling?